alinionutpopa/dmhs/README.md

 The MATLAB script for running the demo is ``demoDMHS.m``.
 Change the ``displayMode`` variable to ``1`` in order to visualize the results.

 Please note that our method requires an image cropped around the bounding box of the person.
-Also, please validate the scales for the 3D pose estimation and body part labeling tasks.
+Also, please validate the scales for the 3D pose estimation and body part labeling tasks for other datasets than [Human3.6M](http://vision.imar.ro/human3.6m/description.php).

 Contact: <alin.popa@imar.ro> , <mihai.zanfir@imar.ro>